 Trees are our kith and kin, birds flying in the sky, bees and wasps, butterflies and snakes, tigers and elephants.
 We need to understand that all species are related to each other, all of us have evolved together.
 The sun heats the soil, the soil feeds the trees, the trees feed the birds, the rain feeds the trees.

 Sometimes I come across a tree which seems like Buddha or Jesus: compassionate, enlightened.
 Giving shade to a cow, berries to a bird, beauty to its surroundings, leaves for the soil, asking nothing in return.
-How much can I learn from a tree?
-The tree is my church, the tree is my temple, the tree is my poem and my prayer.
+The tree is my church, the tree is my temple, the tree is my poem and the tree is my prayer.
 Satish Kumar